ILAQ will be hosting the 2025 National Indigenous Legal Conference (NILC) at QUT Gardens Point from 26 to 27 November 2025.

 The Gala Dinner will be held at the Pullman Hotel in King George Square, and will feature the esteemed Mullenjaiwakka (Lloyd McDermott) Oration.
 The Oration is a highlight of the event, providing a unique platform for insightful discourse and powerful reflections from prominent voices within the Indigenous community.

-An Indigenous Law Student event will be held in conjunction with the conference on Tuesday 25 November.
+The First Nations Law Students Day will be held in conjunction with the conference on Tuesday 25 November.
 This event is an opportunity for students to network with their peers and Indigenous lawyers and academics in an informal setting.

 History of the NILC